Contact-Anchored Proprioceptive Odometry for Legged and Wheel-Legged Robots: End-Effector Radius Modeling and Wheel Contact Compensation

 \subsection{Wheel-Contact Propagation for Wheel-Legged Platforms}

 For wheel-legged robots, the stance end-effector is not stationary even under no-slip contact: the ground contact point translates as the wheel rolls.
 Therefore, the contact-anchored formulation of Section~\ref{sec:contact_anchored} must be augmented by a kinematic propagation of the recorded contact point.
-In our implementation, this is achieved by estimating an \emph{effective wheel rolling angle} that removes the apparent rotation induced by shank pitching, and then integrating the corresponding planar displacement into the footfall record.
+In our implementation, this is achieved by estimating an \emph{effective wheel rolling angle} that removes the apparent rotation induced by shank pitching, by compensating lateral motion induced by shank roll, and then by integrating the corresponding displacement into the footfall record along a terrain-aware rolling direction.

 \paragraph{Effective rolling angle.} A wheel-legged robot may experience apparent wheel rotation even when the ground contact does not translate.
 Consider the common stance scenario where the wheel is firmly constrained on the ground (no-slip) while the leg swings relative to the trunk during stepping.
 In this case, the wheel--ground contact point and the wheel center remain approximately fixed in the world frame, yet the wheel motor encoder can still report a nonzero change in wheel angle and angular velocity.
 This apparent rotation is induced by the shank pitch motion: as the shank pitches, the wheel joint axis rotates with respect to the world, producing encoder motion that should not be interpreted as true rolling along the ground.